 Media queries are indeed a nice asset when it comes to CSS, but the technique is only part of the solution.
 Media queries will not automatically prevent the browser from downloading parts of the page which may be superfluous on mobile devices, something the developer needs to consider when creating mobile adaptions.

-Many external scripts are quite large, which can be a problem.
+External scripts can be quite large, which can be a problem.
 The minified and Gzipped version of JQuery is about ten times smaller in filesize than the regular version.
 It could also download a lot of images which may be unused on certain devices.

 Comments